user95680119/rrc/README.md

   - Sample output that may include images with captions and alt text
   - A description of your repository and overall software design
   - Citations, Challenges, and anything else you feel is relevant
-- A functioning project with a working interface (terminal or graphical) that uses many of the following
-  - Lists, Sets, and/or Maps
-  - Recursion
-  - Stacks and/or Queues
-  - Custom generic ADTs (array or node based) if the default ones are unsuitable
-  - Heaps, Lambdas, and/or Streams
-- Well documented and useful Javdoc including
-  - classes
-  - methods and
-  - blocks of functionality
-  - cryptic individual lines
-- Thorough Testing via one of the following
-  - Simulated keyboard input
-  - JUnit test cases
-  - Uploaded JaCoCo report